Ural Mining and Metallurgical Company: Environment

 According to participants of the protests against the start of mining nickel ores by Ural Mining and Metallurgical Company, the authorities are using intimidation against them, fines and the creation of an information vacuum.

-May 11, 2013 environmentalists organized a protest camp near geologist, but on May 13 the protesters were beaten up by the private security company "Patrol".
+On May 11, 2013, environmentalists organized a protest camp near geologist, but on May 13 the protesters were beaten up by the private security company "Patrol".
 The leader of the local cultural community, Igor Zhitenev, received a severe concussion.
 In addition to this, his jaw and ribs were broken.

-May 23, 2013 demonstration in defense of the Khopyor River in Voronezh, timed to coincide with President Vladimir Putin's visit to the region was broken up by police.
+On May 23, 2013, a demonstration in defense of the Khopyor River in Voronezh, timed to coincide with President Vladimir Putin's visit to the region was broken up by police.

 Target for environmental protest extortion

 In December 2013, Russian police detained two people for alleged extortion against UMMC.
 The two people, according to The Moscow Times, were formerly linked to an environmental protest movement.
 The men were accused of trying to extort money from UMMC in exchange for ending environmental protests against the company.